-Remember: There is no right answer, but there are stronger answers and weaker answers
+Remember: There is no right answer, but there are stronger responses and weaker responses

 Clearly, there's a lot more that we could say about preparing for the MMI.
 (I mean, we wrote an entire book about this topic!)
 But the bottom line is that there are no "right" answers when you're discussing an approach to vaccine hesitancy (for example).

 In the setting of an MMI, they're not looking for the "right" answer.
 They're looking for an answer that reflects the attributes that make for a strong physician.